docfarzad/sharifi-examiner/README.md

 1. Create a MySQL database and import "db.sql" into it.
 2. Copy the contents of the "htdocs" folder into the root directory of your website (typically "public_html").
-3. Create a folder named "files" in the root directory, then change its permission to 755.
+3. Create a folder named "files" in the root directory (next to the 'CSS' folder), then change its permission to 755.
 4. Edit the following 2 files to finalize the installation: